cantab/Patent-Cooperation-Treaty/README.md

 PCT-Contracting-States
 ======================

-List of PCT Contracting States.
+List of PCT Contracting States, in editable form.